Panasonic TS7 vs Sony A7R III

 Studio photographers will appreciate that the Sony A7R III (unlike the TS7) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the TS7 and the A7R III are recent models that feature in their makers' current product line-up.
+Both the TS7 and the A7R III are recent models that are part of the current product line-up.
 The A7R III replaced the earlier Sony A7R II, while the TS7 followed on from the Panasonic TS6.
-Further information on the two cameras, as well as related accessories, can be found on the Panasonic and Sony websites.
+Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Panasonic and Sony websites.

 Review summary: Panasonic TS7 vs Sony A7R III

 So what is the bottom line?
 Is there a clear favorite between the Panasonic TS7 and the Sony A7R III?
+Which camera is better?
 The listing below highlights the relative strengths of the two models.

 Arguments in favor of the Panasonic Lumix DC-TS7: